Puma Cell Surin 2 Reviewed & Rated Review Facts

 - Eco Ortholite sock liner features added padding and wicks sweat

 - Formstrip design is a style element and enhances stability

 Overall, the Puma Cell Surin 2 is a solid cross trainer with a few issues.
 It's not the best choice for those who get overheated quickly on their feet or users who will be wearing the shoes in very hot weather because of the stifling upper material.
 The fit is snug but not appropriate for anyone with a wide foot or shallow instep.
 The trainer is much better suited to those with narrow feet.
 For those that find the right fit, the shoe is firmly cushioned but comfortable.
 The heel cushioning is generous and protective, too.
 This versatile cross-trainer that works for both gym training and casual wear and reviewers were very pleased with the design and look of the shoe.
-The pricing, too, is quite affordable.
+The pricing of the Puma Cell Surin 2, too, is quite affordable.
 A little breaking in is required but after that, the shoe provides a decent lifespan for wearers.